Non-Locality$\neq$Quantum Entanglement: Violation Quantum

 We do not have a mixed term of $A_j$ and $A_j^{\prime}$ in ${\cal O}_5$.
 Therefore, it is easy to show that \bea \gamma\propto \tilde{\alpha}_1+\tilde{\alpha}_2. \eea The choice of coefficients does not change the conclusion in ${\cal O}_5$. \\

 Without an ambiguity of interpretation, we only turn on one entanglement measure.
 The entanglement diagnosis must be monotonic increasing for the measure.
 Now we discuss the one entanglement measure.
 Turning off $\lambda_2$ and $\lambda_4$ provides the only non-vanishing $E_1$.
 When turning off $\lambda_3$ and $\lambda_4$, the only non-vanishing measure is $E_2$.
 For the case of $E_3$, one only needs to turn off $\lambda_0$.
-In the end, we choose \bea \lambda_1=\lambda_2=\lambda_3=0 \eea to leave the only non-vanishing $E_4$ or 3-tangle. \\
+In the end, we choose: \bea \lambda_1=\lambda_2=\lambda_3=0 \eea to leave the only non-vanishing $E_4$ or 3-tangle. \\

 Now we study the numerical solution for $\langle {\cal O}_j\rangle$ for the single measure case.
-For a convenient reading of the main context, we put the numerical results or figures in Appendix \ref{appa}.
+For a convenient reading of the main context, we put the numerical results or figures in \ref{appa}.
 For a proper presentation, we present our result for a part of the $\tilde{\alpha}_j$ parameter space.
-Our physical conclusion and result presented also holds for other parameter spaces.
-Because all operators are symmetric in the permutation of the three qubits, the result of $\langle {\cal O}_j\rangle$ has the same behavior for $E_1$, $E_2$, and $E_3$.
+Our physical conclusion and result presented also hold for other parameter spaces.
+Because all operators are symmetric in the permutation of the three qubits, the result of $\langle {\cal O}_j\rangle$ has the redundant behavior for $E_1$, $E_2$, and $E_3$.
 One can observe the above phenomenon in Figs. \ref{2-1}, \ref{2-2}, \ref{2-3}, \ref{2-4}, and \ref{2-5}.
 Without showing too much same information, we only calculate $E_1^2$ and $E_4^2$ for $\langle{\cal O}_6\rangle$, $\langle{\cal O}_7\rangle$, and $\langle{\cal O}_8\rangle$ in Figs. \ref{3-1}, \ref{3-2}, and \ref{4}.
-Because all results show the loss of monotonically increasing, we conclude that the violation is not equivalent to quantumness.
+Because all results show the loss of monotonically increasing, we conclude that the non-locality is not equivalent to Quantum Entanglement.